tidyverse/googlesheets4/README.md

 Lesson: googledrive is the friendliest way to work with files on Google Drive, including those that are Google Sheets.
-You can refer to files by name. googlesheets4 is focused on operrations specific to Sheets and is more programming oriented.
+You can refer to files by name. googlesheets4 is focused on operations specific to Sheets and is more programming oriented.
 You must pass a file id or something that contains the file id.